jethomas2020/SQL-Challenge-/README.md

 -------
 Artifacts:

-    1. Created an image file of the ERD (along with the text file).
+    1. Created an image file of the ERD (included text file also created from ERD).

     2. Created a .sql file of the table schemata.